panpanzhang99299/panpanzhang99299.github.io/_teaching/stat2215q.md

 **Spring 2018**

 This cource introduces elementary statistical methods.
 Topics include but not limited to
-* analysis of variance,
+* Analysis of variance
-* multiple regression,
+* Multiple regression
-* chi-square tests,
+* Chi-square tests
-* non-parametric procedures.
+* Non-parametric procedures